Tom Campbell Black: The Ernst Udet Rescue

-In the 20 October 1934 Time Magazine report of the London to Melbourne Air Race, a mention is made of an incident that happened concerning Black: "Captain T. Campbell Black [was] famed for his spectacular rescue of Ernst Udet, German War Ace, in the desert wastes of the treacherous Nile country three years ago."
-A reference to this act is found in Ernst Udet's Ace of the Iron Cross.
+In the 20 October 1934 Time Magazine report of the London to Melbourne Air Race, a mention is made of an incident that happened concerning Black:

-An account of the rescue follows:
+Captain T. Campbell Black [was] famed for his spectacular rescue of Ernst Udet, German War Ace, in the desert wastes of the treacherous Nile country three years ago.

 While flying for Wilson Airlines in 1931, Tom Black arrived in Juba, Sudan, some 250 km northwest of the Kenya, Uganda and Sudan borders.
 An aircraft had left Juba but had not reached its destination, the Shell agent expressed concern for the safety of the two German crew members.
 Tom Black carrying fresh drinking water took off in search of the two fellow airmen.
 He located the crippled aircraft and landed in the treacherous desert terrain.
 The two airmen had draped a tarpaulin over their aircraft and were lying under it to protect themselves from the searing sun, one of the men was seriously ill.

 After two days without fresh drinking water and food they gratefully welcomed Tom Black and his supplies.
 Tom introduced himself as Campbell Black.
 The German pilot was Ernst Udet, Knight of the Iron Cross, a highly revered flying ace of World War I and adventurer.
 An adventurer saved by an adventurer.
-Ernst described his situation as The heat is unbearable, the brain dehydrated.
-Slowly, a dull despair takes hold.
-A sick friend, no food, and the unfriendly natives.